Troon-Technologies-LLC/TriQuetaSmartContract/docs/CommandstoRun.md

 5. Create Mint of Templates and transfer to Address(having Setup Account) with `transactions/mintTemplate.cdc`

-You can also see the scripts in `transactions/scripts.cdc` to see how information can be read from the NFTContract.
+You can also see the scripts in `transactions/scripts.cdc` to see how information can be read from the TriQuetaNFT.

-## NFTContract Events
+## TriQuetaNFT Events

 - ` pub event ContractInitialized()`

-  This event is emitted when the `NFTContract` will be initialized.
+  This event is emitted when the `TriQuetaNFT` will be initialized.

 ## Event for Brand